Angus-C-git/SecSheets/Web/Injection/XSS/XSS.md

 **Cons**

-+ Not as flexiable as a server
++ Not as flexible as a server

 **Usage**